 In addition, the Laboratory Safety Committee, Institutional Biosafety Committee, and Radiation Safety Committee are faculty and staff-driven committees that are administered by EH&S. Safety issues, policies, and procedures are authored by these committees on these topics.
 The Institutional Biosafety Committee and the Radiation Safety Committee also evaluate material use protocols, as required by regulation and University policy.
 Safety committee minutes are made available to all employees upon request.

 Training on Recognition of Hazards

 Identification and Control of Hazards

 Self-assessments performed within work and administrative units will be performed by supervisors and other employees following checklists appropriate for identifying sources of risk and needed safety improvements.
 Written assessment results will be used to guide corrective actions and to provide information to workers.
-Self-assessment checklists for laboratories, offices, or computer laboratories are located on the EH&S website for assistance in self-identification of needed safety improvements.
+Self-assessment checklists for laboratories are located on the EH&S website for assistance in self-identification of needed safety improvements.

 On a periodic basis, depending on risk and other factors, EH&S personnel perform work site inspections which may be more extensive than self-assessments.
 Specific compliance items will be noted along with recognition of possible opportunities to improve work safety practices.
 Area employees may be interviewed to determine that training requirements are met, and that employees comprehend recommended safety behaviors and methods.
 On these occasions, EH&S inspectors will solicit employee recommendations for safety improvements and invite reporting of employee safety concerns.

 Nevada OSHA considers COVID-19 a recognized hazard.
 Employers are required to protect employees from all recognized hazards, including COVID-19.
 The University of Nevada, Reno has developed guidance to protect employees from the virus.
 Human Resources maintains the most current general COVID-19 guidance for employees and departments on their web page.